denten-papers/cambridge-materiality/main.md

 In March of 2018, members of our research group and I traveled to Lahore, Pakistan under the invitation from the Archives and Libraries Department, in Government of the Punjab and the Punjab Information Technology Board.
-We were there to present on "Architectures of Knowledge," a topic that for me meant the involvement with material culture of print, including the study of book-sharing communities, do-it-yourself book scanning, and illicit archives.
+We were there to present on "Architectures of Knowledge," a topic that for me meant the engagement with material culture of print: the study of book-sharing communities, do-it-yourself book scanning, and illicit archives.
 As part of the week's program, we toured the Civil Secretariat complex which houses the Punjab Archives in the storied Tomb of Anarkali---a solid, octagonal, building that witnessed the Mughal Empire, colonial rule, and the partition.